stephendade/rockblock2mav/README.md

 2. Ensure the modem is activated in the RockBlock account
 3. Create a new feed on adafuit.io.
 Ensure the Feed History is OFF and a webhook is active.
 Connect this to your Rockblock account (https://learn.adafruit.com/using-the-rockblock-iridium-modem/forwarding-messages).
 4. Copy the Ardupilot Rockblock Lua script to the flight controller, configuring as required.
+5. On the GCS install the required Python libraries via ``pip3 install adafruit-io pymavlink``
-5. Run rockblock2mav.py to send/receive telemetry on 127.0.0.1:16000.
+6. On the GCS run rockblock2mav.py to send/receive telemetry on 127.0.0.1:16000.
 Ensure the GCS is connected to this ip/port.

 ## Limitations:
 - The flight controller will only send HIGH_LATENCY2 MAVlink messages.
 This will give basic position and status information.
 This message